Single Asset Real Estate Cramdown: Analyzing Impaired Accepting Class and Per-Plan vs. Per-Debtor Under Sec. 1129

 Navigating Plan Confirmation Challenges for Real Estate Debtors and Senior Mortgage Lenders

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel with approaches for commercial real estate debtors and senior mortgage lenders to deal with plan cramdown involving single asset real estate (SARE) entities.
+This CLE course will provide counsel with approaches for commercial real estate debtors and senior mortgage lenders to deal with plan cramdown involving single asset real estate (SARE) entities.
 Specifically, the program will look at the meaning of impaired accepting class and analyze the per-plan vs. per-debtor approaches under Sec.
 1129.

 - Overview of plan cramdown rules

 The panel will review these and other key issues:

 - What hurdles do the SARE rules impose for real estate debtors?